Normandy cities and towns in 1944

 Given the size of the locality, the Allies do not plan to land in front of the municipality, but they want to take a first step 1,500 meters further west to La Brèche d’Hermanville (where density of dwellings is reduced) then in a second time seize Ouistreham and its various points of support by a rotating movement.
 French-British commandos of the 1st Special Service Brigade who are responsible for carrying out this maneuver on D-Day.

 On June 6, 1944 at 8 o’clock Commando (1st Special Service Brigade), commanded by Lt.
 Col. RWP Dawson and transported on board 13 LCA and 2 LCI (LCI 523 and LCI 527) landed on Queen Red Sector Of Sword Beach facing La Breche.
 Dawson is injured twice (in the leg and head) and must temporarily leave his hand to Major Ronald Menday.
 The first two units, Troop 1 and Troop 8, are composed of French commandos led by Captain Frigate Kieffer.
-The soldiers of “Commando Kieffer” are sent in the front line to capture Ouistreham, supported by tanks 13th/8th Royal Hussars (27th Armored Brigade) and supported by the other elements of No. 4 Commando.
+The soldiers of “Commando Kieffer” are sent in the front line to capture Ouistreham, supported by tanks 5th Royal Marine Independent Armoured Support Battery and supported by the other elements of No. 4 Commando.
 The French attack first Wn 10 (at the site of the old casino): Troop 8 is installed in support and Troop 1 goes up to the assault, but the Germans resist.
-Kieffer, wounded, manages to get the support of the English tanks which push the opposing defenses.
-Captain-doctor Robert Lion of Kieffer Commando is killed by a German sniper who touches him in the middle of the assault as he attempts to rescue Corporal Paul Rollin, seriously wounded in the head.
-They then progress to Wn 12 and thus control the whole of the locality, despite the presence of several German snipers.
+Kieffer, wounded, manages to obtain the support of an English Sherman Duplex Drive tank belonging to Troop 1, B Squadron, 13th/18th Royal Hussars, whose tank commander is Lieutenant Dionysius Harold.
+The latter, by virtue of its decisive intervention, allows the commandos to silence several enemy positions.
+Kieffer Commando Captain Robert Lion was killed when a German sniper shot him in the heart during the assault as he tried to rescue Corporal Paul Rollin, who was seriously injured in the head.
+It was then the English commandos who mopped-up and cleaned the entire strongpoint while the French continued towards the east bank of the Orne.

 Maps of Ouistreham-Riva-Bella :